Introduction

 Should I trust salary calculator results over job postings?

-Both salary calculator data and job postings provide valuable but different perspectives on compensation.
+Both data and job postings provide valuable but different perspectives on compensation.
 Job postings often show the lower end of salary ranges or may be outdated, while salary calculator tools aggregate broader market data.
 The most accurate approach combines insights from both sources, along with networking conversations and industry research.

 How often should I check salary calculator tools?